-5.2 B3 TECHNIQUE
+5.2 5B1 TECHNIQUE

-On the new KOYOT 4's generation the application of big ears can create a high degree of trailing edge turbulence.
-In addition, with the length of the chord and the arc of the wing, the ears have a tendency to "flap", increasing the turbulence and causing the KOYOT 4 to lose too much airspeed, making it necessary for the pilot to recover it, either using the the speed-bar or releasing the ears.
+With the new generation paragliders like the KLIMBER P, the application of big ears can create a high degree of trailing edge turbulence.
+When big ears are applied to high aspect ratio wings the ears tend to "flap" which also adds to the amount of unwanted turbulence which in turn creates a significant loss of airspeed, making it necessary for the pilot to recover it either using the accelerator or stopping the manoeuvre.